c3se/alvis-intro/tutorial/6_single_node_multi_gpu/README.md

 2. Launching processes with `srun` or `mpirun`
 3. Launching processes with `torch.multiprocessing` (not shown)

-For each of these options there are two variables we need to define:
+For each of these options there are two variables we usually would need to define:
 `MASTER_ADDR` and `MASTER_PORT`. `MASTER_ADDR` is the hostname or IP address of the node that the will host the 0th task.
-Master port simply needs to be free port on the node, usually set to 5 digits starting with 1, e.g. 12345.
+Master port simply needs to be free port on the node.
+However, when using sbatch on Alvis these variables are pre-set and usually don't need to be changed.

 ### Excercises
 1. Checkout the different scripts and try to get an idea of what they are doing and what their differences are.